Nishanth2969/CV_to_HTML_DJANGO/README.md

 - **Remove the Uploaded PDF:**
   Click the “Remove PDF” button (available in the header) to delete the currently uploaded PDF and revert back to the static resume view.

-- **Access Django Admin:**
-  Visit `http://127.0.0.1:8000/admin/` and log in with your superuser credentials to manage the site.

 ## Technologies Used